 What is Mardi Gras?

-If this isn’t your first Mardi Gras, feel free to skip this section but you might just learn something you never knew.
+If this isn’t your first Mardi Gras in New Orleans, feel free to skip this section but you might just learn something you never knew.
 So Mardi Gras is technically a day, also known as Fat Tuesday.
-Carnival is a season that stretches from the Christian fests of the Epiphany (January 6) and then fully culminating the day before Ash Wednesday.
+Carnival is a season that stretches from the Christian feasts of the Epiphany (January 6) and then fully culminating the day before Ash Wednesday.
 Each year Mardi Gras falls on a different date, always 47 before Easter.

+Mardi Gras in New Orleans is the best, and you should plan to catch a ton.
 Bring lots of large bags for all of your “throws.”
 You will catch beads, stuffed animals, candy, toys, doubloons and so much more.
-There are also dozens of dance groups comprised of toddlers up threw grandparents, marching bands, Mardi Gras Indians, flambeaux and lots more.
+There are also dozens of dance groups comprised of toddlers up through grandparents, marching bands, Mardi Gras Indians, flambeaux and lots more.
 Krewes will have a theme that can change from year to year and many of the floats and throws are designed around that year’s theme.
 Krewes like Muses keep their theme a secret until the day of.
 Many of the major Krewes have signature throws.
 These are the prized throws and sometimes can be hard to come by.
 Don’t be discouraged if you don’t get one, be there just to enjoy the fun.
 But if you happen to catch one of the coveted throws, enjoy it!
 Below is a list of some of the krewes and their signature throws.

 The whole family